niraj-kumar-r/Four-card-feature-section-frontendmentor/README.md

 ### What I learned

 - Learnt about and applied grid on a webpage for the first time.
-Experienced its usefullness in designing a webpage layout.
+Experienced its usefulness in designing a webpage layout.